300 Series: Administration

 4. Implements local, state, and national laws.

-5. Advises the school board and implements the board’s policies and administrative rules and regulations.
+5. Advises the board and implements the board’s policies and administrative rules and regulations.

 6. Pursues appropriate measures to correct those laws, policies, and regulations that are not consistent with sound educational goals or that are not in the best interest of students.